Add floor division support on /set and /var commands

 Having $numtok and $gettok(,0,C) is definitely a bloat, this one is a very soft bloat compared to that.

-Updated by Per Amundsen about 2 months ago
+Updated by Per Amundsen almost 2 years ago

 I don't really care that much about backwards comparability, I only care about mirc compatibility so scripts written for mirc in most cases also works the same on adiirc.